BlackDrackk/Active-Directory-Home-lab/README.md

 # Active-Directory home lab

 ### *Purpose:* The goal of this project is to establish and configure an Active Directory environment from scratch using virtual machines (VMs), with a focus on securing it using AD hardening techniques, Powershell scripts and tools such as PingCastle.
-This project will continue to evolve and be refined over time.

 ## Home lab Setup :